prataprc/prataprc.github.io/_posts/2019-01-04-json-sort-order.md

 * When one object is a subset of another object, as in, if one object contain all the (key,value) properties that the other object has then it shall sort before the other object.
+* When comparison run out of items, object with lesser number of properties shall sort before the object with more number of properties.

 Range operation
 ===============